stridebn/Enigma_Sim/README.md

     `VIGSXSEWOU`

 ## Frequently Asked Questions
-### What is the enigma?
+#### What is the enigma?
    The [enigma](https://en.wikipedia.org/wiki/Enigma_machine) was a machine used by Germany during the second world war to encrypt their  communications.
 This encryption changed daily and was considered impossible to be broken consistently by human codebreakers.
-### Why use this?
+#### Why would I use this?
    Use this program if:
    * You are interested in how the enigma functions and want to see it in action
    * You have an interest in cryptography
    * You have an interest in WWII history
+#### Can I copy this for academic purposes?
+   Absolutely!
+This project is licensed to be free to reproduce under the MIT license.
+#### What programming language is this written in?
+   This project is written in entirely in java.
+#### Will I need a java IDE to compile?
+   The class files are provided, so there is no need to compile.

 ## File Manifest
 + README.md                     :: this file
 + Enigma_Simulator              :: directory holding project files